 - 77 small community grants for bushfire affected areas - 65 small one-off general practice grants to support COVID-19 vaccination access for vulnerable populations - 41 small one-off disaster recovery grants - 120 larger contracts with commissioned providers

 In addition, we have a Data Sharing Agreement with 108 general practices.

-Read our Commissioning Framework: www.nbmphn.com.au/CommissioningFramework
+Read our Commissioning Framework: www.nbmphn.com.au/CommissioningFramework consistent and systematic approach to the planning, execution, evaluation and governance of projects.

 PROJECT MANAGEMENT FRAMEWORK